Doha (municipality): Geography

-Other areas of importance include the Industrial Area, an exclave in Al Rayyan municipality, as well as the Wholesale Market Area, which encompasses the western portion of the municipality and which unofficially includes areas of Al Rayyan.
+Other areas of importance include the Industrial Area, an exclave in Al Rayyan municipality, as well as the Wholesale Market Area, which encompasses the western portion of the municipality, and unofficially includes areas of Al Rayyan.

 In the northern region of Doha, developments such as the Katara Cultural Village and The Pearl Island, which is projected to house as many as 45,000 residents, can be found.
 The northern part of the West Bay financial district is also located here.
 Towards the center of the municipality is the Amiri Diwan, Souq Waqif, the Doha Corniche and the historic quarters.

 Most of the low-to-medium density housing projects are found in the western sector, near the Wholesale Market Area.
-Residential areas in western Doha include Al Sadd, Abu Hamour and Al Gharafa, of which the latter two are geographically located in Al Rayyan but which constitute a part of Metropolitan Doha.
+Residential areas in western Doha include Al Sadd, Abu Hamour and Al Gharafa, the latter two of which are located in Al Rayyan but officially constitute part of Metropolitan Doha.

 According to the Ministry of Municipality and Environment, the municipality accommodates five rawdas, one wadi, three plains, seven hills, two sabkhas, four capes, and two bays.
 Four islands are found off its shores, not including The Pearl Island.